WMZQ-FM

-WMZQ-FM (98.7 MHz) is a commercial radio station in Washington, D.C. owned by iHeartMedia, it has had a country music radio format since 1977.
+WMZQ-FM (98.7 MHz) is a commercial FM radio station in Washington, D.C. owned by iHeartMedia, it has had a country music radio format since 1977.
 The station's studios and offices are on Rockville Pike in Rockville, Maryland, and its transmitter is on Tower Street in Falls Church, Virginia.
 WMZQ-FM has an effective radiated power (ERP) of 50,000 watts, the maximum power for radio stations in the Washington area.

 WMZQ-FM broadcasts in the HD Radio format.
 Its HD2 digital subchannel airs a conservative talk format, known as "Freedom 104.7."
 It feeds FM translator W284CQ at 104.7 MHz.